Sport Management, B.S.

 Semester Hours Required For Degree: 120

-Students in Sport Management must complete 30 semester hours (sh) of major required courses, 12 sh of major electives, 9 sh of practicum, and 9 sh of major-related courses.
+Students in Sport Management must complete 30 semester hours (sh) of major required courses, 12 sh of major electives, 9 sh of practicum, 9 sh of major-related courses, and a minor or certificate from an approved list (12–18 sh).

 No more than 24% of the program requirements for the degree may be taken in traditional business subjects.